BryanJacobs/FIDO2Applet/docs/fido_certification.md

 For non-discoverable credentials, the credProtect level encoded inside the Credential ID itself is checked.

-Additionally, the authenticator implements an additional layer of protection for credProtect level three credentials: if the user PIN was provided to the authenticator at the time of their creation (via the regular CTAP clientPin user verification method), the credential itself is encrypted using a key stored wrapped by the user's PIN.
+Additionally, the authenticator implements a second layer of protection for credProtect level three credentials: if the user PIN was provided to the authenticator at the time of their creation (via the regular CTAP clientPin user verification method), the credential itself is encrypted using a key stored wrapped by the user's PIN.
 This ensures that credentials so created require the user's PIN (as user verification) when used again.